Skip to Content

 6. Leo’s House Of Thirst

-Along with La Bodega, Leo’s House of Thirst is one of the best brunch places in Asheville that serves wine and tapas.
-It’s also a pet-friendly space.
+Along with La Bodega, Leo’s House of Thirst is one of the best non-traditional brunch places in Asheville that serves wine and tapas.
+You won’t find plates filled with sausage and eggs.

 Instead, order meat and cheese charcuterie – gluten-free crackers are available – olives, deviled eggs, sandwiches, and usually vegan soups.